 As Gus has been getting healthier, he is proving to be a great explorer.
 He is curious and yearns for wide open spaces and great views.
 He loves to binky about the living room and explore behind and under the furniture, but his favorite spot is atop the back of a couch.

 Formerly sponsored rabbits:

 Abby was a beautiful black and white lop who came to us with severe paresis and other afflictions.
 She required surgery and medications.
 Abby was still a happy and enthusiastic rabbit.
 She loved to eat and enjoyed the company of other special needs rabbits.
-Rabbit Advocates thanks the following people for their generous donations: Anonymous Donors, Tana Sprague, Bronwyn Thompson, Monte Wagner, Cheryl Ann, Contessa Bonner, Ann Pino, Abbi Kern, Nicole Dobrin, Susan Easler
+RA thanks the following people for their generous donations: Anonymous Donors, Tana Sprague, Bronwyn Thompson, Monte Wagner, Cheryl Ann, Contessa Bonner, Ann Pino, Abbi Kern, Nicole Dobrin, Susan Easler

 Klickitat finally found a home after 3 years.
 Once there he became ill and it was soon discovered that he needed expensive surgery to remove a bladder stone the size of a quarter!
 Post surgery, Klickitat has a great prognosis with continued good care.
 Rabbit Advocates thanks the following people for their generous donations for Klickitat: Anonymous Donors